emboldagency/embold-wordpress-tweaks/README.md

 ## Requirements

-Define the 'WP_ENVIRONMENT_TYPE' as 'development' in your local wp-config.php
+1. Define the 'WP_ENVIRONMENT_TYPE' as 'development' in your local wp-config.php

 ```php
 define('WP_ENVIRONMENT_TYPE', 'development');
 ```

+2. Make sure that our user account for the site is set to info@embold.com

+## Disable User Account Restrictions

+Define 'LOOSE_USER_RESTRICTIONS' in the wp-config and set it to true, this will disable all of our theme, plugin, and file protections put in place by the plugin.

+## Additional Elevated User Accounts

+Define the 'ELEVATED_EMAILS' as an array in your local wp-config.php - these account emails will be able to manage plugins and themes, but they will still be disabled from editing php files directly.

+`define('ELEVATED_EMAILS', ['worf@embold.com', 'spock@embold.com']);`

 ## Enabling local Mailgun

 Comment out or change the 'WP_ENVIRONMENT_TYPE' to not be 'development'.
 This will let you send emails from local including the test email.